benalex99/Growing-Bayesian-TWEANNs-with-NEAT/README.md

-# STA
+# STA - Algorithmic Stock Trading

-Algorithmic Stock Trading
+THIS IS WHERE THE MAGIC BEGINSSS!